NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Consulting and screening clients to reduce risks of injury

-You also want to know if there will need to be any modifications so that you can prevent aggravation of any medical conditions.
+You also want to know if there will need to be any modifications to prevent aggravation of any medical conditions.

 The workload is gradually increased until an increase in workload is not followed by an increase in VO2 max.